Henry the Proud: Family

-He was the second son of Duke Henry IX of Bavaria and Wulfhilde, daughter of Duke Magnus of Saxony.
+Henry was the second son of Duke Henry IX of Bavaria and Wulfhilde, daughter of Duke Magnus of Saxony.
 He was thus not only a member of the Welf family, but, what was quite important, also senior heir of the Saxon House of Billung.
 Henry came of age in 1123, in 1126 his father retired to Weingarten Abbey where he and his wife died shortly afterwards.
 As his elder brother Conrad entered the Cistercian Order, Henry was enfeoffed with the Duchy of Bavaria.
 He shared the family possessions in Saxony, Bavaria and Swabia with his younger brother Welf VI.

-In 1127 he married Gertrude, the only child of King Lothair III of Germany.
+In 1127, Henry married Gertrude, the only child of King Lothair III of Germany.
 Henry's father had been promised her marriage and inheritance as reward for his changing to support Lothair in the royal election of 1125 against the Hohenstaufen rival Duke Frederick II of Swabia.
 Gertrude was heir of the properties of three Saxon dynasties: the House of Supplinburg, the Brunonids, and the counts of Northeim.
 The marriage marked the expansion of power of the Welf dynasty, Bavarian dukes since 1070, to the northern parts of Germany.
 The couple had a son, Henry the Lion.